connellr023/tensort/README.md

 5. Generate class names.
 This part can be opted out with the `-n | --no-names` flags mentioned above.
 In this part, a tensor averaged along each dimension is generated for each classification and then the classification with the highest probability is selected as the class name.

-6. Finally, since everything is has now been computed, moving the files into a directory tree that corresponds to the generated classifications is straightforward.
+6. Finally, since everything has now been computed, moving the files into a directory tree that corresponds to the generated classifications is straightforward.

 <br />